Teaching for learning

 Who should attend?

 This one-day workshop is compulsory for new non-clinical lecturers and is intended for staff who are beginning to teach undergraduate and/or postgraduate students at Imperial.
+The workshop has been adapted for online delivery and addresses the same intended learning outcomes as the face-to-face workshop.
+The online version consists of a two-hour live synchronous session on MS Teams, plus one hour of pre-session work and one hour of post-session work.
 There is a specially designed variant of this workshop for staff in the Faculty of Medicine.

 It is an opportunity for new and experienced staff to consider the factors that influence the manner in which students learn, and how teachers can best facilitate that learning across the whole range of their work.
 As well as considering relevant teaching and learning methods, course participants will take part in a number of learning activities and will be encouraged to reflect on their own teaching responsibilities.